-Find luxury suites to the Kansas City Royals at Kauffman Stadium today!
+Find luxury suites FOR the Kansas City Royals at Kauffman Stadium today!

 Desperate to inspire a change for the better, the Royals began renovations on Kauffman Stadium.
 As the stadium changed, so too, did the clubhouse.
-Ned Yost became manager in 2010 and took over a losing team needing to make some changes.
+Ned Yost became manager in 2010 and took over a losing team in need of some major changes.
 Choosing to call up young players brimming with talent, the Royals saw the emergence of such names as Eric Hosmer, Mike Moustakas, and Salvador Perez.
 Kauffman Stadium hosted the MLB All Star Game in 2012, giving a boost to the ball club as well as the city.
 In 2013, the Royals broke the losing streak by posting a record of 86-76.

 Manager Ned Yost pushed his team even further and in 2014, after posting a record of 89-73, the Royals made the postseason for the first time in 29 years.
-After a dramatic win in the 12th inning via a walk off homerun by Salvador Perez over the Oakland Athletics, the Royals swept the Angels in the ALDS.
+After a dramatic win in the 12th inning via a walk off hit by Salvador Perez against the Oakland Athletics in the Wild Card game, the Royals swept the Angels in the ALDS.
 Rolling right along, KC swept the Baltimore Orioles in the ALCS and punched their ticket to the big show, the 2014 World Series.

 Kauffman Stadium was rocking for game one of the World Series.
 However, behind an amazing performance by San Francisco Giants pitcher Madison Bumgarner, the Royals lost 7-1 and fell behind in the series.
 Games two and three put KC back in control of the series before a game four loss in San Fran evened the series at two games apiece.
 Following another loss in game five, the Royals had their backs against the wall, facing elimination in game six.
 The pressure brought out the best in this club, as they made a statement with a 10-0 victory, forcing a deciding game seven in Kansas City.
 Heartbreak swept the city as the Royals lost game seven 3-2, with fan favorite Alex Gordon stranded on third base.

-Still young, yet experienced and stinging from defeat, the Royals entered the 2015 season on a mission to accomplish the goal they had come so close to reaching just a season before.
+Still young, but experienced and stinging from defeat, the Royals entered the 2015 campaign on a mission to accomplish the goal they had come so close to reaching just a season before.
 Posting an AL best 95-67 record, the Royals rallied past the Houston Astros in five games before defeating the Toronto Blue Jays in six games.
-The table was set for an epic return to the World Series for KC.
-This time, their National League opponent were the New York Mets.
+The stage was set for an epic return to the World Series for KC.
+This time, their National League opponent was the New York Mets.
 Holding nothing back, the Royals unloaded on the Mets, winning in five games to become champions of baseball again, 30 years after their last title.

 Notable players for this ball club include George Brett, Kevin Appier, Amos Otis, Bret Saberhagen, Frank White, Bo Jackson, and Alex Gordon.
 Additional information pertaining to the Kansas City Royals can be found by clicking here.